open-telemetry/opentelemetry-python-contrib/instrumentation/opentelemetry-instrumentation-asyncio/README.rst

 The metric for coroutine, future, is generated even if there is no setting to generate a span.

-Set the name of the coroutine you want to trace.
+Set the names of coroutines you want to trace.
 -------------------------------------------------
 .. code:: bash